phyver/GameShell/doc/gameshell.md

   current mission and go to the next one.
 Running this command will first ask for a password (except in debug mode) to avoid students overusing it.
 (Just like most other `gsh` commands, the use of this command is logged.)
+  Note however that skiping a mission that has already been completed doesn't require a password.

 * `gsh goto N`: when the previous command isn't sufficient, `gsh goto N` which will go directly to mission `N`.
 Just like `gsh skip`, this command will first ask for a password.
+  Note however that going back to a previous mission doesn't require a password.

 * `gsh protect` and `gsh unprotect`: the directories containing GameShell code and data are neither readable nor writable by the player.
 (Except in debug